- Visual Storyteller -

 -About-

-His most recent documentary, Flashpoint: Protests, Police and the Press, was commissioned by Columbia University’s Knight First Amendment Institute and was acquired by the LA Times Short Docs series where it will be streaming in the spring of 2024.
+His most recent documentary, Flashpoint: Protests, Police and the Press, was commissioned by Columbia University’s Knight First Amendment Institute and was acquired by the LA Times’s Oscar-winning Short Docs series.

 A compassionate, calm and collaborative approach to filmmaking has offered Max the opportunity to fully immerse himself in emotive stories with inspiring subjects.
 His documentary work with veterans earned him a Citation of Merit for Filmmaking from the Massachusetts House of Representatives while his non-profit work with the Ad Council advocating for young girls learning STEM was recognized by Google at the South By Southwest (SXSW) Film Festival.
-Showing a breadth of styles, his collaboration with New Balance & Bodega was featured by Hypebeast while he has also been sought out to direct documentaries for a world-leading private equity firm.
+Showing a breadth of styles, his collaboration with New Balance & Bodega was featured by Hypebeast while he has also been sought out to direct documentaries for world-leading financial services firms.
+In the spring of 2020 he embedded with medical staff in Covid-19 ICU’s to tell the story of a Boston-area hospital’s response to the pandemic.

 Max has guest lectured on visual storytelling at his hometown alma mater, Boston University, where he was also a member of the university's Division I Track and Field program.